 How the Process Pays off – an Illustration

-Let’s fast-forward through the entire strategic planning process to the time when the board of directors has officially adopted the plan.
-With the planning process complete and plan in hand, implementation begins.
-During the first year of implementation, I maintain contact with my clients at regular intervals.
+Let’s fast-forward through the entire strategic planning process to when the board of directors has officially adopted the plan.
+With the planning process complete and the plan in hand, implementation begins.
+During the first year of implementation, I maintain contact with my clients.
 Part of it is curiosity – how is it going?
 Part of it is to remind them that the strategic plan is a living document.
-But the most important part of it is to provide continuing support and encouragement as they weave the plan into their day-to-day operations and its monitor progress.
+However, the most important part is to provide continuing support and encouragement as they weave the plan into their day-to-day operations and monitor progress.

-Several years ago, I was meeting with a client’s board chair and executive director at the end of the first year of implementing their strategic plan.
-They began with a general update on the organization – the reorganization of progams and staff, the rotation on the board of directors and new directors, the increased focus on individual giving.
+Several years ago, I met with a client’s board chair and executive director at the end of the first year of implementing their strategic plan.
+They began with a general update on the organization – the reorganization of programs and staff, the rotation of the board of directors and new directors, and the increased focus on individual giving.
 They were animated and enthusiastic.
 They described an organization finding balance and more solid footing than had been the case during the planning process.
 They described an organization that was moving toward its envisioned future.
-Having re-read the strategic plan the night before this meeting, I was fully aware that they were working the plan successfully.
+Having re-read the strategic plan the night before this meeting, I knew they were working the plan successfully.

-When they concluded the update, I asked how the board of directors was doing at monitoring the plan.
+When they concluded the update, I asked how the board of directors was doing with monitoring the plan.
 Glances passed between the executive director and the board chair.
 It was as if they were visually deciding who had drawn the short straw – who would have to confess that, since our prior check-in, they had dropped the ball.
 No recent status reports to keep the board apprised of progress.
 No recent updates at staff meetings to celebrate successes or contemplate impediments.
-No recent review of the stewardship responsibilities to be sure the appropriate parties were following through on assigned initiatives.
+There was no recent review of the stewardship responsibilities to ensure the appropriate parties followed through on assigned initiatives.

 However, I could ease their worries.
 The magic resulting from the planning process was evident.
 The plan was simply the record, the outcome, of the process.
 I was happy to let these thoughtful leaders know that, while they had missed a few beats monitoring implementation, they were making progress.
 They were advancing the organization toward the strategic vision – action by action, strategy by strategy, goal by goal.